SaulBatman/SaulBatman.github.io/content/project/ORBSLAM/index.md

 Our project is ORBSLAM3 on iPhone.
 The motivation is that SLAM often requires cameras like realsense, which is hard to get in daily life.
 So, why not use the camera in our iPhone?
 By using iPhone, many interesting applications can be furtherly extended, such as augmented reality, indoor localization, etc.
 For now, the ORBSLAM algorithm runs on PC and the video sequence is transmitting from iPhone to PC via droidcam.

 Please refer to our [project website](https://gitlab.com/saulbatman/eece5554/-/tree/main/FinalProject)!
+We also have a [toolbox](https://github.com/SaulBatman/monoVO-python)